Stash Invest Review: Start Investing With $5

 - Stock-Back rewards.
 Purchases made with the Stash Banking debit card can earn cash rewards.
-Stash uses these rewards to buy shares of the stores where you shop.
-Stash Banking is available with every plan.
+The app uses these rewards to buy shares of the stores where you shop.

 - Retirement and custodial accounts available.
 IRAs and custodial accounts can be a better fit for your investment goals than a taxable account.